 When I worked with Workers Compensation patients, one of my clients was a man who had been dragged into a buzz saw in a sawmill.
 He was cut diagonally from one shoulder, about two-thirds down his torso in a diagonal direction.
-He recovered and required extensive rehabilitation as well as a long period of time to manage ongoing pain.
+He recovered and required extensive rehabilitation as well as a long period to manage ongoing pain.
 Such injuries are common place in lumber jobs.

 After Commercial Fishing, Logging is the second most dangerous occupational cluster in America, with nearly 103 deaths per 100,000 workers, as of the latest statistics from the national labor bureau.